CVHS students must complete 4 academic credits (4 classes) of English in order to meet graduation requirements.

 Characteristics and activities of current local, national, and international business.
 An overview of economics, marketing, management and finance.
 Upon successful completion of this class, students will earn 1 elective high school credit and 3 college credits.

 CVHS students must complete 7 elective credits to meet the graduation requirements.

 This course will have a law-related education approach to provide practical information and problem-solving opportunities that develop in students the knowledge and skills necessary for understanding how to function in a law-oriented society.
 It will make use of a variety of instructional methods such as independent study, role playing, small group exercises, visual analysis activities and mock trials.
 Community resources such as lawyers, judges, and police officers will be involved as guests in class.
 The course will provide information and competency building activities designed to provide students with the ability to analyze, evaluate and learn to resolve disputes.

-Business Language 1.0 Credit Prerequisite: None Grades 9-12
+Business Language 1.0 Credit Prerequisite: English Teacher Grades 9-12

 Business Language is an elective credit class that focuses on developing high school language and writing communication skills using selected software programs.
 Students develop their communication skills through a series of language skill builders.
 Key writing skills are introduced, practiced, and mastered!
 This course focuses on strengthening grammar, complex sentences and paragraphs, increasing proficiency in typing skills, all while relating to real-world experiences.
 Students will enhance their communication skills to become more competitive and effective in the workforce.

 Standards: Language Conventions and Communication Competence in the Workplace

 Music Theory 1.0 Credit Prerequisite: None Grades 9-12